RoOLeary/bigigor/README.md

-# Big Igor - Gamified Task Management System
+# Big Igor - Gamified Task Management System.
+Brought to you by the FINDEST MINISTRY OF TRUTH AND AI.

 Big Igor is a Soviet-themed, gamified task management application that turns productivity into an engaging experience.
 The application features a unique aesthetic inspired by Soviet-era propaganda posters and combines it with modern task management functionality.